 According to Harvard Medical University (and you would reckon they know what they’re talking about) a person weighing 185 pounds burns 500 calories in around 33 minutes on the exercise bike.
 But here’s the rub, to achieve that, they would need to cycle ‘vigorously’ for the entire duration.
 In other words – non-stop, full-pelt effort!
 So you can afford to do something slightly more sedate that will still get you to the 500 mark in 60 minutes, although intervals will almost certainly be required.
-The exercise bike is a wonderful low-impact aerobic exercise that will burn fat and get that heart rate up.
-And if you prefer the great outdoors, then an hour cycling on the roads, ideally up and down hill and dale, will also certainly do the trick.
+The exercise bike is a wonderful low-impact aerobic exercise that will burn fat and get the heart rate up.
+And if you prefer the great outdoors, then an hour cycling on the roads, ideally up and down hill, will certainly do the trick.

 You could have a go at either resistance training, where you can use your body weight in exercises like press-ups, the plank or sit ups, or try lifting weights in the gym and watch the calories rack up.
-According to the American Council on Exercise (ACE), you burn over 20 calories a minute with a kettle bell workout, which is a huge 1200 calories an hour!
-But the real beauty of weight-training lies not only in the calories you burn at the time (around 10 calories a minute when you’re lifting upwards of 5 pounds or 11 kilos), but in the calories you continue to burn after you finish your session, which will really help you fight the flab.
+According to the American Council on Exercise (ACE), you burn over 20 calories a minute with a kettle bell workout, which is a huge 1,200 calories an hour!
+But the real beauty of weight-training lies not only in the calories you burn at the time (around 10 calories a minute when you’re lifting upwards of 5 pounds or 11 kg), but in the calories you continue to burn after you finish your session, which will really help you fight the flab.

 Why does this happen?
 Well heaving weights around requires a lot of effort and so your body springs into repair mode when you finish, pumping huge amounts of oxygen to tired muscles.
 That requires energy, which burns calories while you are sat on the sofa recovering from your session.
 Indeed you can continue to burn calories for up to 38 hours AFTER your workout.
 Genius.